isabella232/mobile-services.de-DE/help/ios/target-main/c-mob-target-prefetch-ios.md

    >[!IMPORTANT]
    >
-   >Wenn der Inhalt für die angeforderten Standorte bereits zwischengespeichert ist, wird er sofort im angegebenen Rückruf zurückgegeben.
+   >If the content for the requested locations is already cached, it will be returned immediately in the provided callback.
 Andernfalls sendet das SDK eine Netzwerkanfrage an die Target-Server, um den Inhalt abzurufen.

    * Hier finden Sie die Syntax für diese Methode: